-- A.3.7 Havering is currently home to a population of over 249,000 and is expected to grow significantly to over 290,000 by 2031.(18).
+- A.3.7 Havering is currently home to a population of over 249,000 and is expected to grow significantly to over 290,000 by 2031.
 The number of households is forecast to grow in the same period, reflecting the trend of households becoming smaller in size.
 Compared to London as a whole, Havering has a low proportion of one person households and a low proportion of households comprising of married couples with no dependent children.
 Conversely, Havering has the highest proportion in London of households comprising couples with dependent children.
-In term of the age composition of the population, Havering has the highest proportion of older people of any London borough (19).
+In term of the age composition of the population, Havering has the highest proportion of older people of any London borough (22).
 This projected increase in the borough's share of the elderly represents a key issue for the Council.
-The Local Plan must therefore address the needs of an increasingly ageing population, in particular demands on extra care accommodation, and the need to create accessible environments and homes adapted to the exigencies of life which are equally important for households with very young children. - A.3.8 Within the same plan period there are forecast increases in the proportion of the very young, with the share of under 4's in the borough currently at 6.1% and rapidly growing (20).
+The Local Plan must therefore address the needs of an increasingly ageing population, in particular demands on extra care accommodation, and the need to create accessible environments and homes adapted to the exigencies of life which are equally important for households with very young children. - A.3.8 Within the same plan period there are forecast increases in the proportion of the very young, with the share of under 4's in the borough currently at 6.1% and rapidly growing (23).
 This too represents a key issue for the Council to address, with demand for school places, recreational and leisure facilities, health centres and suitable family accommodation to soon outstrip current provision.
-The Local Plan therefore must ensure that increasing needs for such social infrastructure are placated. - There are currently 100,660 households in Havering (21), with the composition of the households A.3.9 changing due in part to changing social trends.
+The Local Plan therefore must ensure that increasing needs for such social infrastructure are placated. - A.3.9 There are currently 100,660 households in Havering (24), with the composition of the households changing due in part to changing social trends.
 The period to 2031 is likely to see an increase in one person households particularly among the elderly, as well as increasing demand for larger family dwellings as the share of married couples with dependent children proliferates.
 The population/household figures reflect the results of the 2013 London Housing Capacity Study.
-This estimates that there is potential for 1,170 homes per year to be built in Havering for the ten year period 2015 - 2025.
-A key issue for the Local Plan to address will therefore be to ensure the right mix of new housing is provided with regard to Havering's changing population composition whilst maintaining and enhancing the borough's residential character.
-As well as ensuring that the types and sizes of new housing meets forecast demand, the Local Plan needs to address the issue of housing 'affordability'.
-In 2016, the estimated average gross earned household income was £44,430, whilst the average house price was £394,000, far outstripping average household income by more than 8 times (22).
-A key issue for the Local Plan will be to ensure an appropriate level and type of affordable housing is provided for those on low and intermediate incomes to help address increased incidences of homelessness, ensure everyone has access to a decent home, whilst having regard to the economics of supply. - A.3.10 Although 70% of the population in Havering are home owners, which is one of the highest proportions across all London boroughs, the provision of new housing in the borough represents a considerable issue for the Council to resolve.
-This is in part due to a failure in recent years to meet housing delivery targets and as such, there is now a supply and demand issue to contend with.
-This has impacted across all facets of the housing market, with affordable family housing (3-4 bed) in particular need.
-This issue is further compounded by the considerable lack of available and sufficient brownfield land in the borough.
-With over half of the borough classified as Green Belt, the Council must focus delivery on a finite number of brownfield sites.
-As a result, the Plan must strike a careful balance, between the provision of new homes, and ensuring land is available for the many other competing land uses. - A.3.11 With the borough's population set to increase significantly over the lifetime of the plan, the Council must ensure the sufficient delivery of high quality homes to meet the increasing need as well as delivering on affordable housing commitments as set out in the Local Plan.
+This

-18 GLA round population projections, 2015 long term trends
+21 GLA round population projections, 2015 long term trends

-19 Havering Demographic and Diversity Profile Jan 2015
+22 Havering Demographic and Diversity Profile Jan 2015

-20 Havering Demographic and Diversity Profile Jan 2015
+23 Havering Demographic and Diversity Profile Jan 2015

-21 GLA, 2015
+24 GLA, 2015